-- 11.1 Flintshire County Council has in place a clear framework of systems and procedures to deter, prevent, detect and investigate fraud and corruption. - 11.2 The Council will monitor performance of the Anti_Fraud and Corruption Strategy through regular reports submitted to the Audit Committee.
-The Audit Manager will, in addition, keep this policy under review in order to take account of any changes in Council policy and government legislation. - 11.3 Related policies such as Whistleblowing Policy and the Fraud Response Plan can be found on the Council's Website and the Infonet.
+- 11.1 Flintshire County Council has in place a clear framework of systems and procedures to deter, prevent, detect and investigate fraud and corruption. - 11.2 The Council will monitor performance of the Anti-Fraud and Corruption Strategy through regular reports submitted to the Audit Committee.
+The Audit Manager will, in addition, keep this policy under review in order to take account of any changes in Council policy and government legislation.